Native monetization on social media

 Videos

-Be subscribed to X Premium (around $8 / month) or a higher tier plan.
+Be subscribed to X Premium (about $8/month) or a higher plan.

 Have 500 premium subscribers.

-Instagram$0No large-scale native ad monetization for creators (classic posts).
+Instagram$0No large-scale native advertising monetization for classic posts.

-Pinterest$0No native ad monetization revenue share for creators.
+Pinterest$0No native advertising monetization paid back to creators.

-Discord$0No native ad monetization revenue share for creators.
+Discord$0No native advertising monetization paid back to creators.

-Reddit$0No native ad monetization revenue share for creators.
+Reddit$0No native advertising monetization paid back to creators.

-LinkedIn$0No native ad monetization revenue share for creators.
+LinkedIn$0No native advertising monetization paid back to creators.

-In this landscape, Happew stands out with a more direct and accessible approach:
+In this landscape, Happew stands out with a more direct and more accessible approach:

-• Immediate monetization from sign-up, with no conditions or eligibility thresholds
+• Monetization available from sign-up, with no conditions or eligibility thresholds

-• Ability to monetize images, text, or videos freely
+• Ability to publish and monetize images, text or videos

-• Fans can access content without an account or sign-up — anonymity is respected
+• Access to content without an account or registration, with anonymity respected

-• Reduced production time thanks to lightweight formats
+• Reduced production time thanks to lighter formats

-Depending on your creator profile, resources, and goals, you can choose among these platforms to monetize your content without charging your fans.
+Depending on your creator profile, resources, formats and goals, several platforms can therefore be relevant for valuing your content without making your fans pay directly.

 Conclusion

-The “best” platform rarely depends on CPM alone: stability, eligibility, fan-side friction, and production time matter just as much.
-The key is choosing a model that fits how you create and your pace.
+The most relevant platform does not depend only on CPM.
+Revenue stability, eligibility requirements, audience friction, allowed formats and production time matter just as much.
+The important thing is to choose a model that fits the way you create, your rhythm and the relationship you want to keep with your community.

 Resources